foundriesio/docs/source/reference-manual/security/security.rst

 ---------------------------------

 FoundriesFactory uses online keys to sign the components from the boot stack during build time.
-More information on how these keys are used and how to modify them can be found in the page below.
+More information on how these keys are used and how to modify them can be found below.

 .. toctree::
    :maxdepth: 1